swiftbytegbr/gmc-docs/docs/nav/reference/servers/update.md

 - Method: POST
 - Path (REST): `/server/{serverId}/update`
 - Returns: 204 No Content
-- Backend behavior: Enqueues update; server may be stopped during update.
+- Backend behavior: Triggers an update; the server may be stopped during update.

 === "Java"